poemm/bigint_experiments/wasm/README.md

 make montsquare256_32bitlimbs
 ```

-Edit the makefile to create your own recipes.
+Edit the makefile to create your own recipes with other bigint functions.

 # Bench

-Edit the makefile and `bench.c` to creating your own benchmarks.
+Edit the makefile and `bench.c` to create your own benchmarks.
 Then compile and run the benchmark in wabt as follows.

 ```
 make montmul256_32bitlimbs_bench